How to hire a content writer: The ultimate guide

 The main benefits of in-house writers are the perks that come with hiring any kind of full-time employee – more hours dedicated to your business plus cultural buy-in.

-The cons of in-house writers are that you have a more limited talent pool, you have to pay health and insurance benefits, and onboarding and interviewing generally take much longer.
+The cons of in-house writers are that you have a more limited talent pool, you have to pay health insurance benefits, and onboarding and interviewing generally take much longer.

 Yes, you read the last point correctly – freelancers have a higher chance of being competent in their roles.
 Monika Adarsh, a senior marketing manager at MobStac, had this to say about it: